 Meet Elliot

 I have a passion for supporting partners and individuals in the queer community and who identify as neurodivergent.
-As a queer and neurodivergent coach, I understand the unique challenges and triumphs that come with navigating experiences and relationships from these lived experiences.
+As a queer and neurodivergent therapist, I understand the unique challenges and joys that come with navigating experiences and relationships from these lived experiences.
 My goal is to create a welcoming and inclusive environment where all expressions of love and identity are celebrated and to support clients in being their authentic self, build healthy relationships, and live a fulfilling life.

 FAQs